michauhl/RBPBench/README.md

 The second test addresses **RBP motif co-occurrences** (i.e., between two different RBPs), using Fisher's exact test.
-For this a 2x2 contingency table is constructed between each input RBP pair, and the co-occurrence information can also be plotted as an interactive heat map (see Search with multiple RBPs example above).
+For this a 2x2 contingency table is constructed between each input RBP pair, and the co-occurrence information can also be plotted as an interactive heat map (see [example](#search-with-multiple-rbps) with multiple RBPs below).
 In addition to the co-occurrence statistics, the HTML report also includes a heat map plot of the **correlations between RBPs** (Pearson correlation coefficients).
 For this genomic input regions are labelled 1 or 0 (RBP motif present or not), resulting in a vector of 1s and 0s for each RBP.
 Correlations are then calculated by comparing vectors for every pair of RBPs.

 #### Additional search options